languageinstinct/website/README.md

 });

-The frontend only renders what the API returns.
+The frontend simply prints what the backend responds with.

 Frontend Setup